‘They were executed’: Prosecutor says in killings of 2 teens in Orange County; bond denied for suspect

 During the hearing, a prosecutor said the 14-year-old Woods and 18-year-old Clark were gunned down while running from a GMC Yukon in western Orange County early on the morning of Sept.
 18.

-“They were executed,” the prosecutor said, also arguing that Ross, now 18, should not be allowed bond.
+“They both had shots at close range.
+They were executed.
+This was not some struggle over a gun and the gun went off. this was much more serious than that.
+And there was evidence of concealing a crime,” the prosecution said.
+“Ross poses a danger to the community.
+He is a flight risk.”

-The prosecution prevailed in the argument and the judge in the case denied bond for Ross.
+The prosecution prevailed in the argument and the judge in the case denied bond for Ross, who is now 18.

 Also during the hearing, the prosecution said there were 13 shell casings collected in the area where the shooting took place off Buckhorn Road near Yarborough Road.